-Optimization and strategic efficiency processes are encoded via a set of 'protocols' and 'feasibility inquiries' into the total calculating decision system wherein the decision space becomes one of anticipatory design.
+Optimization and strategic efficiency processes are encoded via a set of 'protocols' and 'feasibility inquiries'

-Broadly speaking, design efficiency has three general
+into the total calculating decision system wherein the decision space becomes one of anticipatory design.

-elements:
+Broadly speaking, design efficiency has three general elements:

-- 1. Labor efficiency becomes consumed by automation and human labor exists where desired and required. - 2.
-Material efficiency refers to how well the population utilizes the raw materials of the Earth; including the materials we can create (i.e., material sciences). - 3.
-Systems efficiency controls for weakness in the system.
+- Labor efficiency becomes consumed by automation and human labor exists where desired and required. - 2.
+Material efficiency refers to how well the population utilizes the raw materials of the Earth; including the materials we can create (i.e., material sciences).